tpoechtrager/osxcross/README.md

 ATTENTION:

+OSXCross does not enable `-Werror=implicit-function-declaration` by default.
+You can emulate Xcode 12's behavior by setting the environmental variable
+`OSXCROSS_ENABLE_WERROR_IMPLICIT_FUNCTION_DECLARATION` to 1.

 OSXCross links libgcc and libstdc++ statically by default (this affects `-foc-use-gcc-libstdc++` too).
 You can turn this behavior off with `OSXCROSS_GCC_NO_STATIC_RUNTIME=1` (env).